veg/RASCL/README.md

 At the completion of the pipeline, the JSON outputs (Summary.json and Annotation.json) will be generated.
 These can be ingested into our full feature [Observable Notebook](https://observablehq.com/@aglucaci/rascl_latest).
 We suggest that users make a free account on ObservableHQ and fork this notebook, which allows the user to point the notebook to their data.

 The version of the notebook at https://observablehq.com/@spond/sars-cov-2-clades allows one to upload summary and annotation JSON files.

+If you get an error about `tree_tags`, go to the `species` variable line and change it to the gene you analyzed.

 #### Exploring results with our interactive notebook